 Requirements of Books, Registry, and Documents Mandatory to Employer to Keep

 a) LABOR AGREEMENT:

 It is strongly advisable for the employer to subscribe a labor agreement with every employee and have it registered at Ministry of Labor and under no circumstance have only a “verbal” agreement for anything testified by an employee in a court of law will be considered as true by the judge.
-Types of agreements are: Unlimited time; limited time and per determined work or service.
+Types of agreements are Unlimited time; limited time and pre-determined work or service.

 b) WAGES BOOK